-The Village of West Baraboo approved an ordinance Thursday that prohibits bartenders and other alcohol vendors from being drunk on the job.
+The Village of West Baraboo approved a Thursday ordinance prohibiting bartenders and other alcohol vendors from being drunk on the job.

-Owners and employees of establishments within the village that are licensed to sell alcohol will be subject to a $100 fine if they register a blood-alcohol level above the legal driving limit of .08 percent while tending bar, serving or selling alcohol, verifying customer ages, or supervising employees.
+Owners and employees of establishments within the village licensed to sell and serve alcohol will be subject to a $100 fine if they register a blood-alcohol level above the legal driving limit of .08 percent while tending bar, serving or selling alcohol, verifying customer ages, or supervising employees.

-Potter said village officials can take violations of the ordinance into account when they consider whether to revoke, suspend or not renew someone’s license.
+Potter said village officials can consider violations of the ordinance when considering whether to revoke, suspend or not renew someone’s license.

-West Baraboo joins seven other Wisconsin communities in passing sober server ordinances.
-They include La Crosse, Jackson, Neenah, Madison, Kenosha, Wausau, and Waukesha.
+West Baraboo joins seven other Wisconsin communities in passing sober server ordinances: La Crosse, Jackson, Neenah, Madison, Kenosha, Wausau, and Waukesha.

-Board members questioned how the village will enforce the new ordinance.
-Potter said the rules to her knowledge are not strictly enforced in other communities and usually come up when police are called to bars for other reasons and notice intoxicated servers.
+Board members questioned how the village would enforce the new ordinance.
+Potter said the rules, to her knowledge, are not strictly enforced in other communities and usually come up when police are called to bars for other reasons and notice intoxicated servers.

 Board members agreed the rule would give police enforcement powers.